Joan93/proyecto/README.md

-# Prueba técnica Joan Florit
+# Technical test Joan Florit

 This is an example of a Java application with Spring using a hexagonal architecture and a database H2.

 The database model is created using the _PriceEntity_, and _data.sql_ for inserting the prices.

 To run the application, we have the following class:  _PriceApplication_